devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - :heavy_check_mark: Trackpad
 - :heavy_check_mark: brightness keys(To increase(+ve) -> `Pause`key) & (To decrease(-ve) -> `Scr Lk` key)
 - :heavy_check_mark: Wake / Shutdown
-- :heavy_check_mark: Short sleep.
-(If you make sleep for long hours, The laptop shutdowns.
-To boot up your device you need to plug in the charge like macbook to wake.
-But you can make sleep to for 1 to 3 hours(but you will lose 3 to 8 percentage for every hour when  you put your device into sleep).
+- :heavy_check_mark: Short sleep, Long sleep (If you put your device to sleep for all night, it conusmes 6 to 8 percent.
+Its common in every operating system
-This is due to continuous fan spinning when sleep.
-Anyone is welcomed to fix these issues.
-First contact me to do that
-- :heavy_check_mark: For *HDMI* , buy a USB dock.
+- :heavy_check_mark: For *HDMI* , buy a USB dock not typeC.
 - Everything (Much More).

 </details>